sullamij/sullamij.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page
 ---
 Hi!
-I am a Ph.D. student in the Department of Information Sciences at the University of Illinois-Urbana Champaign.
-My research interests lie in ensuring the safety of language models.
-Also, I'm enthusiastic about delving into the connections between language models and the insights from cognitive science and psychology.
+I'm Sullam!
+I'm currently a Ph.D. student in the Department of Information Sciences at the University of Illinois-Urbana Champaign.

+I'm broadly interested in the safety of language models.
+Specifically, my work focuses on identifying and mitigating harms, such as bias and stereotypes, encoded in LLMs.
+I'm also enthusiastic about leveraging LLMs in social sciences, bridging the gaps between language models and the insights from cognitive science and psychology.

 <!--
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.